DanielSV92/notes/README.rst

     pipenv run flask db migrate

-Note that it the migration scripts are not currently compatible with SQLite, so you will need to run this after setting up a MySQL database as mentioned in the earlier MySQL specific section on database setup.
+Note that it the migration scripts are not currently compatible with SQLite, so you will need to run this after setting up a PostgresSQL database as mentioned in the earlier PostgresSQL specific section on database setup.

 In addition to automatically generating migration scripts in this way it may also be necessary for you to tweak the generated scripts to accomodate